Pustules are small, inflamed, pus-filled, blister-like sores (lesions) on the skin surface.

 - Sweaty areas, such as the groin or armpit

 Pustules may be a sign of an infection.
+In some cases, they are non-infectious and associated with inflammation in the skin or medicines.
 They should be checked by a health care provider and may need to be tested (cultured) for bacteria or fungus.

 Dinulos JGH.
 Principles of diagnosis and anatomy.
 In: Dinulos JGH, ed.
 Habif's Clinical Dermatology.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 1.